1ay1/practical_c_book/README.md

 ### Front Matter

 - Copyright page
-- Dedication
+- Dedication (to 3 AM debuggers everywhere)
-- Acknowledgments
+- Acknowledgments (with gratitude and caffeine-fueled humor)
 - About the Author
-- Table of Contents
+- Table of Contents (fully hyperlinked for easy navigation)

 ## 🎯 Who This Book Is For